skynettoday/skynet-today/content/news/_posts/2018-04-19-tesla-crash.md

 the autonomous vehicle space, but the opinions expressed here are his own.*

 [^statement]: Tesla doesn't appear to have made an official press release with their statement, but its reproduced in full at the end of [this](http://abc7.com/automotive/tesla-issues-strongest-statement-yet-blaming-driver-for-deadly-crash/3332186/) article.
+[l4]: "Level 4" autonomy is autonomy where the vehicle can drive every part of the trip, from driveway to driveway, without human intervention.
+It should be capable of doing this in common environments and conditions (whereas Level 5 autonomy extends the definiton to more extreme environments and conditions).